ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * During the restoration, RavenDB -
    * Re-inserts all data into the database.
-   * Re-indexes the data from restored definitions.
+   * Inserts the saved index definitions.
+To save space, Logical Backup stores index definitions only.
-     To save space, Logical Backup stores index definitions only, During restoration, the dataset is scanned and indexed according to the definitions.
+     After restoration, the dataset is scanned and indexed according to the definitions.

 * See [backup contents](../../../../server/ongoing-tasks/backup-overview#backup-contents).

-* Restoration Time is, therefore, **slower** than when restoring from a Snapshot.
+* Restoration time is therefore **slower** than when restoring from a Snapshot.

 * Backup file size is **significantly smaller** than that of a Snapshot.